Jacques Cousteau and Jane Goodall Art Projects

 Sometimes books take me away to that creative place where I just want to break out the tissue paper and pastels and get busy making art.
 The illustrations in Dan Yaccarino’s book, The Fantastic Undersea Life of Jacques Cousteau

 were that inspiring and that beautiful that they were the launching point for a collection of art lessons based on scientists and explorers.
-Soon I was browsing through books stores looking for the perfect biographies of scientists and explorers.
+Soon I was browsing through book stores looking for the perfect biographies of scientists and explorers.
 I discovered Jeanette Winter’s story about Jane Goodall, The Watcher: Jane Goodall’s Life with the Chimps.
 It tells Jane’s story from the time she was a curious child to her adventures in Africa.

 A Google search on Jacques Cousteau and Jane Goodall revealed very little in the way of art lessons.
 I discovered a few activities such as crossword puzzles or word searches, but few real art lessons.
 The trick is, I think, is to use the subject of a scientist’s exploration as the art lesson and not necessarily a lesson on the actual person.